FluBBaOfWard/WSCpuTest/README.md

 ### SHR
 AuxCarry is always cleared.
 Parity, Sign & Zero are set according to result.
+Overflow is set to xor of bit 6/14 & 7/15 of destination.
+Normaly:
+	Carry is set if the last shifted bit was 1, otherwise cleared.
+If the argument is & 0x1F = zero, ie. no shift is taking place:
+	Carry is not changed.

+### SAR / SHRA
+AuxCarry is always cleared.
+Parity, Sign & Zero are set according to result.
-Overflow is set to bit 6 of destination and then inverted if destination is negative.
+Overflow is set to xor of bit 6/14 & 7/15 of destination.
 Normaly:
 	Carry is set if the last shifted bit was 1, otherwise cleared.
 If the argument is & 0x1F = zero, ie. no shift is taking place: